ucla-data-science-center/lc-data-curation-foundations/episodes/01-overview.md

 ---
-title: "Introducing Data Curation for Reproducibility"
+title: "Overview of Scientific Reproducibility"
-teaching:
+teaching: 30
-exercises:
+exercises: 15
 questions:
 - "How is 'reproducibility' defined?"
 - "Why is scientific reproducibility important?"